 Talal is an accomplished business figure, academic and philanthropist.
 He is the managing director of Crescent Wealth, an Islamic superannuation and investment firm, and the company secretary of the Crescent Foundation charity.
 He serves on the boards of The Whitlam Institute and the Australian Arab Dialogue.
 Talal received an OAM in 2010 for his services to business and community.
 His charity funds a dozen scholarships a year at Western Sydney University for refugees.

-Alvaro has over 15 years’ experience in commercial planning and strategy and currently works for Qantas Airways.
+Alvaro has over 15 years’ experience in commercial planning and strategy and currently works for Qantas Loyalty.
 He worked for several years in the not-for-profit sector, delivering funding strategies to ensure the sustainability of the organizations he worked for.
-Originally from Spain, Alvaro has lived in the UK, the Middle East and for the last eight years in Australia.
-He is in his final year of an Executive MBA from the University of New South Wales.
+Originally from Spain, Alvaro has lived in Ireland, the UK and the Middle East.
+He holds a Bachelor's in Law and recently completed an Executive MBA from the University of New South Wales.

 Tanya Denning Orman, a Birri and Guugu Yimidhirr woman from Central and North Queensland, has led NITV since joining SBS in 2012 and became its first Head of Indigenous Content.
 With more than 20 years' experience working in media, Tanya has previously held positions as a journalist and producer for ABC and SBS, and a number of different roles at NITV since its inception in 2007.
 She also holds a number of industry Board positions including with First Nations Media Australia and the World Indigenous Television Broadcast Network.